IanMcLaughlin19/video_stream_analysis_project/report.md

 512mb CPU - 2048, and 1GB - 4GB of memory.
 Our options for hardware configuration were limited by the offerings for the AWS Fargate service [detailed here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html).
 This came out to
 60 different configurations total, each of which we ran with a dedicated client writing to their own Sqlite database.
 We aimed to run each configuration for 12 hours each to compare the data after.
-The list of configurations can be seen below:
+The raw final data can be found at [final_data.csv](scripts/final_data.csv) The list of configurations can be seen below:

 ```
 task_id fps	cpu	memory	image_size